Joia Mukherjee

 Joia Stapleton Mukherjee (born 1964) is an associate professor with the Division of Global Health Equity at the Brigham and Women's Hospital and the Department of Global Health and Social Medicine at Harvard Medical School.
-Since 2000, she has served as the Chief Medical Officer of Partners In Health, an international medical non-profit founded by Paul Farmer, Ophelia Dahl, and Jim Kim.
+She served as Chief Medical Officer of Partners In Health from 2000 to 2025 and is currently its Senior Clinical and Academic Advisor, an international medical non-profit founded by Paul Farmer, Ophelia Dahl, and Jim Kim.
 She trained in Infectious Disease, Internal Medicine, and Pediatrics at the Massachusetts General Hospital and has an MPH from Harvard School of Public Health.
 Dr. Mukherjee has been involved in health care access and human rights issues since 1989, and she consults for the World Health Organization on the treatment of HIV and MDR-TB in developing countries.
 Her scholarly work focuses on the human rights aspect of HIV treatment and on the implementation of complex health interventions in resource-poor settings.

 Personal life

 Joia Mukherjee was raised in Huntington, New York.
 As the daughter of an Indian father and American mother, she found herself exposed to issues of global poverty and social injustice, at a young age.
 In 1972, at the age of eight, she traveled to India where she found herself outraged by squalid conditions of poverty.
 Mukherjee's passion to combat poverty and injustice continued throughout her early years and was fostered through action and academic pursuit.
 Having served populations of the world's poorest and witnessed first-hand the global injustices that plague so many, Mukherjee finds much needed motivation and enjoyment in singing, cooking, and spending time with loved ones.